 1 OGE has chosen to produce an Agency Financial Report (AFR) and Annual Performance Report (APR) in lieu of a Performance and Accountability Report.
-OGE will provide more detailed information regarding its performance goals and results in its fiscal year 2018 APR, which OGE will post on its website by the spring of 2019.
+OGE will provide more detailed information regarding its performance goals and results in its fiscal year 2020 APR, which OGE will post on its website by the spring of 2021.

-- offers education and training to the more than 5,000 ethics officials executive branchwide; - conducts outreach to the general public, the private sector, and nongovernmental organizations; and - provides technical assistance to Congress; state, local, and foreign governments; associations; and international organizations.
+- offers education and training to the more than 5,000 ethics officials executive branchwide; - conducts outreach to the general public, the private sector, and non-governmental organizations; and - provides technical assistance to Congress; state, local, and foreign governments; associations; and international organizations.

 OGE's greatest resource is its multidisciplinary staff of attorneys, ethics and financial experts, and other key personnel.
 OGE is a lean organization, operating at fewer than its 80 authorized fulltime equivalents (FTE).
-OGE is led by a Director who is appointed to a 5-year term by the President and confirmed by the Senate.
-As shown in the organizational chart in Figure 1, in addition to the Office of the Director, OGE is divided into four divisions that work together to carry out OGE's mission.
+OGE is led by a Director who is confirmed by the Senate and appointed to a 5-year term by the President.
+As shown in the organizational chart in Figure 1, in addition to the Office of the Director, OGE is Figure 1: OGE Organizational Chart divided into four divisions that work together to carry out OGE's mission.